Aryash05/openadp/README.md

 protection service.
 I'll run mine on a Raspberry PI.
 Areas where I need help
 include:

-* Running protection servers.
+* Running OpenADP servers.
 This is a T-of-N scheme, where users will need say 9 of 15 nodes to be available to recover their backups.
 * Android client app, and preferably tight integration with the platform as an
 * alternate backup service.